Simple Avocado Mash

 Put some mash on it

-Dip for chips and veggies: Serve it as a dip with tortilla chips, carrot sticks, or celery for a quick and healthy snack.
+- Dip for chips and veggies: Serve it with tortilla chips, carrot sticks, or celery for a quick and healthy snack.

-Stuffed in sandwiches or wraps: Use avocado mash as a creamy, flavorful filling for sandwiches or wraps.
-It pairs well with turkey, chicken, or a variety of vegetables, adding creaminess and richness.
+- Stuffed-in sandwiches or wraps: Use avocado mash as a creamy, flavorful filling for sandwiches or wraps.
+It pairs well with turkey, chicken, or various vegetables, adding creaminess and richness.

-Topping for burgers or tacos: Avocado mash is an excellent topping for burgers or tacos as it adds a creamy contrast to the savory meat and spices, enhancing all the other ingredients.
-Don’t just take our word for it, try out our Avocado Bacon Burger recipe.
+- Topping for burgers or tacos: Avocado mash is an excellent topping for burgers or tacos as it adds a creamy contrast to the savory meat and spices, enhancing all the other ingredients.
+Don’t just take our word for it; try our Avocado Bacon Burger recipe.

-Garnish for soups: Dollop it on top of soups like chili, black bean, or tomato soup for a burst of creaminess and flavor.
+- Garnish for soups: Dollop it with soups like chili, black bean, or tomato soup for a burst of creaminess and flavor.

-Base for pasta sauce: Create a creamy pasta sauce by blending avocado mash with herbs and a bit of garlicm, and it’s a healthier alternative to traditional cream-based sauces.
+- Base for pasta sauce: Create a creamy sauce by blending avocado mash with herbs and some garlic.
+It’s a healthier alternative to traditional cream-based sauces.

 How do you pick the perfect avocado for mashing?